jgrantps/Trekkers/README.md

-# Trekker
+# Trekkers

-Trekker is a single-page javascript-powered app that allows users to sign up and build collections of the bridge crew of various Star Trek series.
+Trekkers is a single-page javascript-powered app that allows users to sign up and build collections of the bridge crew of various Star Trek series.
 The app connects via JSON to a Ruby on Rails backend API, where seed data for the main characters of the four primary Star Trek shows are held.

 To install and run Trekkers, simply: